phetsims/molecules-and-light/doc/model.md

-# Molecules And Light Screen
+# Molecules And Light - Model Description

+## Basic Model Operation

-The model describes the interaction between photons and molecules.
-In general, a photon emitter fires a photon at a molecule with which it will or will not interact.
-Whether a photon interacts with a given molecule is determined by fundamental aspects of nature.
+This sim models the interaction between photons and individual molecules of various types.
+In general, a photon emitter fires a single photon at a molecule and an interaction may or may not occur.
+Whether a photon interacts with a given molecule is determined by fundamental aspects of nature which are captured in the software model.

 This model is composed of a photon emitter, photons, and molecules.
 The molecules are modeled with constituent atoms and atomic bonds.